Russia demands Mariupol lay down arms but Ukraine says no

 LVIV, Ukraine (AP) — Russia demanded that Ukrainians in the besieged city of Mariupol lay down their arms Monday in exchange for safe passage out of town, but Ukraine rejected the offer.

-The Russian demand came hours after Ukrainian authorities said Moscow’s forces bombed an art school that was sheltering about 400 people.
+The Russian demand came hours after it bombed an art school that was sheltering about 400 people, according to Ukrainian authorities.

-Russian forces would allow two corridors out of the coastal city, heading either east toward Russia or west to other parts of Ukraine, said Russian Col. Gen. Mikhail Mizintsev.
+Russian Col. Gen. Mikhail Mizintsev said it would allow two corridors out of the coastal city, heading either east toward Russia or west to other parts of Ukraine.

 Mariupol residents were given until 5 a.m.
-Monday to respond to the offer, which included them raising a white flag.
+Monday to respond to the offer, which included them raising white flags.
 Russia didn’t say what action it would take if the offer was rejected.

 But Ukrainian Deputy Prime Minister Irina Vereshchuk said no.